unik-name/docs.unikname.network/docs/key-concept/cryptography-overview.md

 }
 ```

-Every @unikname has a single cryptoaccount, but a cryptoaccount can embed multiple @unikname.
+Every UniknameID is associated (and owned) by a single crypto-account.
+A crypto-account however can be associated with multiple UniknameID.

 :::tip
-To know the cryptoaccount of a @unikname you can use the universal resolver.
+To find the crypto-account associated with a UniknameID, you can use the universal resolver.
 :::

 ```bash